SharePoint/sp-dev-docs/docs/apis/webhooks/get-started-webhooks.md

 	}
 	```

-You can execute the following query to get details of the specific subscription:
+You can run the following query to get details of the specific subscription:

-> Replace subscription-id with your subscription id

 	```
 	https://site-collection/_api/web/lists('list-id')/subscriptions('subscription-id')
 	```

+> Replace subscription-id with your subscription id

 ## Step 7: Test webhook notification
-Lets now add a file to the Documents library and test if we get a notification from SharePoint in our webhook receiver.
+Now add a file to the Documents library and test if you get a notification from SharePoint in the webhook receiver.

-* Switch to Visual Studio.
+* Go to Visual Studio.
-* In the *SPWebhookController* Place a breakpoint in the following line:
+* In the **SPWebhookController** place a breakpoint on the following line of code:

 	```cs
 	var requestContent = Request.Content.ReadAsStringAsync().Result;
 	```

-* Navigate to the *Documents* library, this will be *Shared Documents* library in your default site collection, and add a new file.
+* Go to the **Documents** library.
+It will be named **Shared Documents** library in your default site collection.
+* Add a new file.
-* Once added, swtich to Visual Studio and wait for the breakpoint to be hit.
+* Go to Visual Studio and wait for the breakpoint to be hit.
-   * In preview, the wait time may vary from few seconds and up to 5 mins.
-* Once the breakpoint is hit, this means, webhook receiver has just received a notification from SharePoint.
+   * In preview, the wait time may vary from a few seconds up to five minutes.
+Once the breakpoint is hit, the webhook receiver has just received a notification from SharePoint.
-* Press *F5* to continue.
+* Choose **F5** to continue.
-* To see the notification data, look in the *Output* window for the following as we added the notification data into the trace log.
-You should see something like this:
+* To see the notification data, look in the **Output** window for the following entires, since you added the notification data into the trace log:

 	```
 	iisexpress.exe Information: 0 : Message='Resource: c34420f9-2a67-4e54-94c9-b6770892299b'